peasant98/shiro-corl-2021/README.md

 Compared to the traditional installation, the supercomputer installation is significantly more involved.
 So, we have created an install script that should help you get up and running.

 *Note*: Everything in simulation can only run headlessly.
+Also, if any issues come up with the installation, please let me know!
+I might've gotten lucky in some areas.

 1. Get an account on the CU Supercomputer System; you can get it [here](https://curc.readthedocs.io/en/latest/access/logging-in.html).